 Hiring third party testing companies that are independent of the buyer, seller or real estate agents is a good practice to know that a water sample has been conducted in good faith with no tampering.

-Volume 1 – Issue 1 Wahl H2O - Educating Through Awareness
+Volume 1 – Issue 1 Wahl H2O - Water Awareness

 Copyright 2013 Jeff Wahl – Wahl Water | All Rights Reserved